seanaye/website/content/articles/first-blog-post.md

 One million destinations could be selected with no one using the product as intended.
 Often, I see the amount of button clicks or page views be measure of success, but realistically, the goal is to convert users to booking trips.
 Having 50 users and 5 booked trips is far better than 100,000 users and 0 booked trips.
 The answer is the second metric.

-<span style="background-color: #E0E7FF; font-weight: 600">Your design metrics should line up with product metrics.
-Focus on the goal of the product, not the micro-interactions. </span>
+> Your design metrics should line up with product metrics.
+Focus on the goal of the product, not the micro-interactions.

 This isn't to say random metrics can be useful to track.
 They can reveal interesting patterns in user behaviour.
 However, they shouldn't be used as a guiding light for your product.